Magic-Ma-tech/DFB/README.md

 # DFB

-This is the official implementation of the paper: DFB: A Data-Free, Low-Budget, and High-Efficacy Clean-Label Backdoor Attack
+This is the official implementation of the paper: DFB: A Data-Free, Low-Budget, and High-Efficacy Clean-Label Backdoor Attack.
+The POOD dataset can be downloaded from the following link: https://pan.baidu.com/s/1g65ja7q2xIhLqi7K6YLB9g?pwd=r8da
+Extraction code: r8da

 ## Requirements